TrashcamSaysFrick/sm64ex-coop-modding-resources/README.md

 Open up the game to compile this icon.

 ![under construction](https://github.com/TrashcamSaysFrick/sm64ex-coop-modding-resources/assets/90653075/e92a2c52-0ff5-40f7-b1f9-28f0664c243c)
-Everything under here is still under construction!
+Everything here is still under construction!
+Some info may be missing!